Search for long-lived particles decaying to leptons with large impact parameter in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event reconstruction and selection

 {\tolerance=800 Identification requirements, based on energy deposits in the calorimeters and on hit information in the tracker and muon systems, are imposed on the electrons and muons at the ``tight'' working point~\cite{Khachatryan:2015hwa,Sirunyan:2020ycc,Sirunyan:2018}.
 Included in these identification requirements is the criterion that at least one of the first two functional pixel layers traversed by the electron must register a hit.
 The identification requirements for muons include that each muon track must have at least one hit in the pixel detector, at least six tracker layer hits, and segments with hits in two or more muon detector stations. }

 To ensure that electrons and muons are isolated from other particles, we calculate the scalar \pt sum of all other particles around the electron (muon) within a cone of $\DR \equiv \sqrt{\smash[b]{(\Delta\eta)\,^2 + (\Delta\phi)\,^2}}< 0.3$ (0.4), correct this sum for contributions from pileup, and define the relative isolation as the ratio of this sum to the electron (muon) \pt.
-For each lepton, the pileup correction term is equal to the average energy per unit area in $\eta$-$\phi$ space in each event multiplied by the area of the isolation cone.
+For each lepton, the pileup correction term is calculated as the area of the lepton's isolation cone multiplied by the average energy per unit area in $\eta$-$\phi$ space in the event.
 By including objects from any vertex in the isolation sum, we allow for the possibility that the displaced lepton is associated with the wrong primary vertex.
 We require that the relative isolation is ${<}0.10$ for muons, ${<}0.0588$ for electrons in 2016, and ${<}0.0287+0.506\GeV/\pt$ for electrons in 2017 and 2018.